In Wyoming, Romney rustles up cash with the Cheney gang

 Though the men are not close, Romney and Cheney are united in their belief that Obama must be defeated.
 Many of Romney’s foreign policy positions have been cheered by “neo-conservatives” associated with Cheney.

-Jackson Hole’s rustic chic is reflected in its faux Wild West theme.
-The area combines fancy, ranch-style spa resorts with tourist attractions like a huge pile of elk antlers stacked into an arch in Jackson’s main square.

-The Million Dollar Cowboy bar, featuring bar stools made out of horse saddles, is a popular draw.
-Buildings are done up with a log-cabin veneer, from Ace Hardware to the stores at Powder Horn Mall.
-Rising in the distance are the Tetons themselves, which top about 14,000 feet.
+The evening begins at Teton Pines Country Club, nestled at the foot of the mountains amid Wild West-style scenery.

+Attendees will pay $1,000 for a reception with Romney.
+Those who pay $10,000 will have their picture taken with Romney and $30,000 gets a seat later at a dinner table at the private home of Dick and Lynne Cheney.

-The hawkish Cheney had emerged from seclusion in April after receiving a new heart to call Obama an “unmitigated disaster” and declare that Romney is doing a “whale of a job.”
+The hawkish Cheney had emerged from seclusion in April after recovering from heart-transplant surgery to call the Democratic incumbent an “unmitigated disaster” and declare that Romney is doing a “whale of a job.”

-While popular among conservatives, Cheney is a polarizing figure for many Americans.
-He was a strong proponent of the unpopular Iraq war launched by President George W. Bush and pushed the use of controversial interrogation techniques for terrorism suspects after the September 11, 2001, attacks.
+Popular among conservatives, Cheney is a polarizing figure for many Americans.
+He was a strong proponent of the unpopular Iraq war launched by President George W. Bush and for the use of controversial interrogation techniques for terrorism suspects after the September 11, 2001, attacks.

-The dinner, with about 200 guests, was co-hosted by Dick Scarlett, chairman and chief executive of United Bancorporation of Wyoming, and his wife Maggie, and Allan Tessler, former chief executive of Data Broadcasting Corporation, and his wife Frances.
+The dinner, with about 200 guests, is co-hosted by Dick Scarlett, chairman and chief executive of United Bancorporation of Wyoming, and his wife Maggie, and former chief executive of Data Broadcasting Corporation Allan Tessler and his wife Frances.

-Cheney’s house adjoins the 18th green of the country club golf course and the meal took place under a tent there with golf carts parked under a trees.

-“Dick’s a man of great courage and I know that, because he hunts with me,” said Cheney, who once accidentally shot and wounded a friend in Texas while bird hunting.

-The Wyoming gathering brought Romney’s two-day fundraising haul to about $5.5 million after a $1.5 million fundraiser on Wednesday in Montana.
-This is on top of the $106 million he and Republicans raised in June, a figure that far outpaced Obama’s total of $71 million for the month.
+The Wyoming gathering will bring Romney’s two-day haul to about $5.5 million after a $1.5 million fundraiser on Wednesday in Montana.
+That’s on top of the $106 million he and Republicans raised in June, a figure that far outpaced Obama’s total of $71 million for the month.

+“The vice president has always lent his support to Republican candidates, so it’s not surprising that he would host a fundraiser for Romney.
+I think it’s terrific that he’s doing it,” said Tony Fratto, a former deputy press secretary for the Bush White House who heads the Bush-Cheney alumni association.

-Larry Sabato, a political science professor at the University of Virginia, said appearing with Cheney could create an awkward image for Romney with the broader voting public.
+Larry Sabato, a University of Virginia political science professor, said appearing with Cheney could create an awkward image for Romney with the broader voting public.

 “There are certainly more popular politicians that Romney could choose to associate himself with,” he said.
 “But the assumption is that $4 million is worth one bad headline in July.”